Ahmed-yasser-66/tracalorie-app/README.md

 <h1>Features</h1>

--Set a daily calorie limit
+-Set a daily calorie limit</br>
--Log meals and workouts
+-Log meals and workouts</br>
--Preview calories burned and consumed
+-Preview calories burned and consumed</br>
--Preview total gained or lost
+-Preview total gained or lost</br>
--Delete meals and workouts
+-Delete meals and workouts</br>
--Data automatically saved to local storage -Technologies Used
+-Data automatically saved to local storage</br>

+<h1>Technologies Used</h1>
--JavaScript OOP
+-JavaScript OOP</br>
--HTML
--CSS
+-HTML</br>
+-CSS</br>

 <h1>How to Use ?</h1>

-1.Open the app in your web browser
+1.Open the app in your web browser</br>
-2.Set your daily calorie limit
+2.Set your daily calorie limit</br>
-3.Log your meals and workouts
+3.Log your meals and workouts</br>
-4.Preview your calories burned and consumed, as well as your total gained or lost 5.Delete meals and workouts as needed
+4.Preview your calories burned and consumed, as well as your total gained or lost</br>
+5.Delete meals and workouts as needed</br>
-6.Your data will be automatically saved to local storage for easy access later
+6.Your data will be automatically saved to local storage for easy access later</br>

 <h1>Credits</h1>